-O.Sec_Setup helps to counter this threat by ensuring that the required setup for the TOE is established in accordance with the guidance in the Trusted Facility Manual.
+O.Sec_Setup helps to counter this threat by insuring that the required setup for the TOE s established in accordance with the guidance in the Trusted Facility Manual (ref.
+Appendix C of the PR/SM Planning Guide).
 Evidence of the necessary actions can be discerned by inspection of the audit log.